-- A. If the separation or departure date is within the specified period of service or prior to the completion of the specific project, the employee will forfeit their right to the Retention Bonus and the bonus will not be paid.
-If money toward the Retention Bonus has been paid to the employee, the employee, at the discretion of the County Manager, may have to return the monies paid toward the Retention Bonus. - B. If the separation or departure date occurs after the specified period of service or after completion of the specific project, the Retention Bonus will be paid.
+- 1. If the separation or departure date is within the specified period of service or prior to the completion of the specific project, the employee will forfeit their right to the retention bonus, sign-on bonus and relocation costs and the amount agreed upon will not be paid.
+If money toward the retention bonus, sign-on bonus or relocation costs has been paid to the employee, then at the discretion of the County Manager, County Attorney, the County Auditor, the Clerk to the Commission or elected officer, whichever is applicable, the monies paid will be returned or recouped from the employee. - 2.
+If the separation or departure date occurs after the specified period of service or after completion of the specific project, the retention bonus, signon bonus or relocation costs will be paid. - 3.
+If the departure results in a transfer to another classification that is eligible for a retention bonus, sign-on bonus or relocation costs, then the retention bonus, sign-on bonus or relocation costs may be retained or honored at the determination of the receiving Department Head and subject to available funding in the receiving department to complete the remaining payment(s).

-IV.
-Salary Adjustment Following Completion of the Period of Service or Specific Project
+V. Salary Adjustment Following Completion of the Period of Service or Specific Project

-No employee shall receive a retention bonus more than once while serving in the same position.
-Upon completion of the specific period of service or the specific project, however, the employee's base rate of pay for that position may be adjusted by the amount of the retention bonus, at the discretion of the County Manager and subject to the availability of funds within the departmental budget.
+Upon completion of the specific period of service or the specific project, the employee's base rate of pay for that position may be adjusted by the amount of the retention bonus, at the discretion of the County Manager and subject to the availability of funds within the departmental budget.

-V. Clarification and Discretion
+VI.
+Clarification and Discretion

 If clarification is required, an Appointing Authority Department Head, and/or employee should contact the Department of Human Resources Management and speak to the HR Policy Advisor or the Chief Human Resources Officer.
-Please note that the application of the Employee Retention Policy may vary from time to time and that all related decisions are at the discretion of the County Manager, in consultation with the Chief Human Resources Officer.
+Please note that the application of the Employee Retention Bonus, Sign-On Bonus and Relocation Costs Policy may vary from time to time and that all related decisions are at the discretion of the County Manager, in consultation with the Chief Human Resources Officer.